Code-Institute-Submissions/BlackJack-1/README.md

 ### Features to be implemented
 * Backend logic of the Ace card should either be 1 or 11.
 In real Blackjack, Ace can either be 1 or 11 depending on the users choice of where they curently stand in the game.
 The logic to do this is still in progress, so this is yet to be implemented within the application.
 * Adding sounds for each onclick of the buttons I would like to implement a card dealing sound for each card being dealt
+* Adding a music in the background onload of the application during the title screen

 ## Technologies Used